Home » Running Muscles for Speed » The Weakest Link Principle For Running Speed: Why Speed May Rise Only As Far As Its Weakest Link Allows

 Many athletes focus on strengths.

-But what if speed may often be capped by what is weakest—
+But what if speed is often capped by what is weakest—

 not powered by what is strongest?

-💥 What if speed may rise only as far as its weakest link allows?
+💥 What if speed rises only as far as its weakest link allows?

 💥 What If More Force Cannot Solve What A Weak Link Limits?